Find Cruises Plan a Cruise My Trips Port Guides

 Currency and Language

 The local currency is the Euro (€).
 Credit cards are widely accepted in most shops, restaurants, and hotels.
-ATMs are readily available throughout the city center.
-The official languages are Spanish (Castellano) and Galician (Gallego).
-English is commonly understood in tourist areas, hotels, and larger shops.
+ATMs are numerous throughout the city center.
+Spanish (Castellano) and Galician (Gallego) are the official languages.
+English proficiency is moderate in tourist areas, hotels, and larger restaurants, but less common in smaller local establishments.

 Top Attractions